-The purpose of this document is to outline the objectives that guide the identification of State archives.
+The purpose of this document is to outline the objectives that guide the identification of State archives by the State Records Authority NSW (State Records NSW).

 This policy applies to State records created or received by NSW public offices as defined by the State Records Act 1998.
 Public offices include the Houses of Parliament, Courts and Tribunals, NSW Government agencies and departments, State Owned Corporations (SOCs), councils, universities, and the public health system.